-Whether you meet in a live group, or meet via teleconferencing or video chat, getting your mastermind group together for a 3-day Retreat Weekend will change the complexion of your group forever.
+Whether you meet in a live group, or meet via virtually via video conference, getting your mastermind group together for a 3-day Retreat Weekend will change the complexion of your group forever.

-Each year, many of my telephone-based mastermind groups get together for a three-day Mastermind Group Retreat Weekend, typically starting early on Friday morning and running until lunchtime on Sunday.
-The purpose of our annual Retreat Weekend is to create a focus and a plan for the coming year.
+Over the past 10 years, many of my virtual mastermind groups get together for a three-day Mastermind Group Retreat Weekend.
+We’d typically start early on Friday morning and run until lunchtime on Sunday.
+The purpose of our annual Retreat Weekend was to create a focus and a plan for the coming year.

-The group in the photo had been meeting via teleconferencing every month for 4 years but had never met in person.
+The group in the photo had been meeting via video conference every month for 4 years but had never met in person.
 Some members have left and new ones have joined the group, but the core has stayed steady.
-After four years of meeting together monthly on the phone, we decided to finally meet in person.
+After four years of meeting together monthly through Zoom, we decided to finally meet in person.

 The energy was amazing!
-We had gotten to know each other in small time segments, 90 minutes at a time, during our monthly virtual meetings.
-Spending three days together face-to-face took our mastermind group to an entirely different level.
+We had gotten to know each other in our monthly virtual meetings which were 90 minutes long.
+Spending three days together took our mastermind group to an entirely different level.